alexle/alexle.github.com/posts/2013-in-review.markdown

 Just for the record, I don't consider myself a "CrossFitter".
 Nor do I "CrossFit".
 I'm just a newbie who's incorporated CrossFit's theme of functional, varied, high-intensity movements into my own workouts.

-In other words, I superset almost every lift.
+In other words, I superset every lift.
+I concentrate on compound exercises that use multiple muscles.
 And every couple of months I try a new CrossFit movement.
 First was burpees.
 Then Wall-Balls.
 Then Thrusters.
 This year, I worked on Deadlifts, Kettle-Bell Swings, and Kipping Pull-Ups.
 My most proud achievement, however, is completing **10 consecutive Muscle-Ups**.

 <a href="/static/crossfit-games-2012-muscle-up.jpg"><img src="/static/crossfit-games-2012-muscle-up.jpg" alt="alex le 2013 running records" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>